sitewaerts/cordova-plugin-document-viewer/README.md

 ## Installation ##

-The plugin can either be installed from git repository, from local file system through the [Command-line Interface][CLI].
-Or cloud based through [PhoneGap Build][PGB].
+The plugin can either be installed from git repository, from local file system through the [Command-line Interface][CLI], or cloud based through [PhoneGap Build][PGB].

 ### Local development environment
 From master: